 Security and Safety.
 As someone who has policed the Square Mile for the past 10 years, this is of particular personal interest.
 I continue to support the need for an independent police force that is able to prioritise the protection of the City from terrorism and serious fraud – areas of crime that have a particular impact in the City given the number of iconic targets and the importance of the City to the national economy and vital to ensuring that trust and confidence in the City of London maintained.
 Liaison between the City of London Police and business should remain at the heart of this strategy.

-I have been a member of the Police Authority Board for the City of London Police since 2015 and I am currently Chair of the Board and was previously its Deputy Chairman for three years.
+I have been a member of the Police Authority Board for the City of London Police since 2015 and I am currently Deputy Chair (former Chair for four years) of the Board.

 I am also Chair of the Economic and Cyber Crime Committee.